 Garlic oil for ear aches

 I can attest to this one personally.
 My mom swore by this remedy!
 I remember many times as a kid, my mom warming some garlic in oil until it was just slightly warmer than body temp.
 She would put it in the ear that was hurting, and put a small piece of cotton ball in the ear to keep the oil in.
 It always worked for me.
 Mom continued to do this with all of her grandchildren as well.
 And now I do it with my grandkids!
 I usually add dried mullein flowers to it as well.
+I have another full post on mullein you should check out as well.

 Garlic is antiviral, antibacterial, antifungal, and anti-inflammatory.
 It also has been known to be a pretty effective natural pain reliever.
 The warmth from the oil also helps calm ear pain.
 This is a very effective old remedy!